 The draft of this document was issued on October 11, 2005.

 The information collection provisions in this guidance have been approved under OMB control number 0910-0577.
 This approval expires 3/31/2012.
 See additional PRA statement in Section IX of this guidance.

 For questions regarding this document contact Casper Uldriks at the Center for Devices and Radiological Health (CDRH) at 301-796-5500, or at email@example.com.

 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to email@example.com to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1217) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1217 to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff

 Compliance with Section 301 of the Medical Device User Fee and Modernization Act of 2002, as amended – Prominent and Conspicuous Mark of Manufacturers on Single-Use Devices